aeronje/ibm_db2_community_edition_linux_ubuntu/README.md

 Heads up: IBM DB2 Community Edition and IBM Data Studio are 100% free.
 Use them without fear.
-The only time you get in trouble is if you run Enterprise Edition without a valid entitlment.
+The only time you get in trouble is if you run Enterprise Edition without a valid entitlement.

 IBM DB2: